 The STI-VS may interact with the CVT based on local policy and agreements between the 9-1-1 Authority and the analytics/CVT provider.

 The STI-VS returns a verificationResponse to the ingress IBCF.
 The verificationResponse includes “verstatValues” that contain the results of the verification processes associated with the signed caller identity and RPH.
+Depending on the results of the verification process, the “verstatValue” associated with the signed caller identity will be set to “TN-Validation-Passed”, “TN-Validation-Failed”, or “No-TN-Validation”, and the “verstatValue” associated with the signed RPH will be set to “Emergency-Services-RPH-Validation-Passed”, “Emergency-Services-RPH-Validation-Failed”, or “No-Emergency-Services-RPH-Validation”.

-NOTE: The “verstat” values associated with verification of the RPH, and the means for signaling that information forward in the SIP INVITE message, are for further study.
+NOTE: The means for signaling ‘verstat’ information forward in the SIP INVITE message is for further study.

 The ingress IBCF passes the INVITE to the I- CSCF in the NG9-1-1 Emergency Services Network.